tmero/flint-twitter-campaign/README.md

 2. Start you campaign with an optional message.

-    `/start Retreet #flint and follow @flint for a chance to win nothing!`
+    `/start Retweet #flint and follow @flint for a chance to win nothing!`

 3. Toggle on/off the feed of tracked tweets to room.